underworlds-robot/underworlds/README.md

 Description
 -----------

+![A screenshot of underworlds, used in the human-robot interaction scenario](doc/images/screenshot-l2tor.jpg)

 Underworlds is a distributed and lightweight framework that aims at sharing between clients parallel models of the physical world surrounding a robot.